Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 • Getting an error message as soon as you start to type into a New Password field

-• Any error messages that simply say, “Error”
+• Any error message that simply says “Error”

 • Forms that will not submit successfully due to a missing or incorrect value, but the relevant field is not indicated or explained